Abingdon, Virginia: History

+The post office was first established in Abingdon on August 20, 1792, on the same day as the Charlottesville and Lexington post offices and the Danville KY post office.
+Only ten post offices existed in Virginia prior to that date; Abingdon's and Danville's were the first ones established west of the Eastern Continental Divide.
+The Abingdon postmaster appointed on that date, William Conn, declined the position and never served.
+Gerrard T. Conn became the first person to serve as postmaster on January 14, 1793 and served until January 15, 1796.

 With a bequest of $10,000 from salt entrepreneur William King, the Abingdon Male Academy opened in 1824.
 By 1830, over forty students were enrolled.
 It continued to thrive until 1861 when classes were suspended during the Civil War, and eventually closed in 1905.
 The property later became the Abingdon High School and is now home to the William King Museum of Art.

 Martha Washington College, a school for women, operated in Abingdon from 1860 to 1932 in the former residence of Gen. Francis Preston which was built about 1832.
 Since 1935 the building has been occupied and operated as a hotel, the Martha Washington Inn.
 In 1867, Roman Catholics opened Villa Maria Academy of the Visitation for the education of young ladies.
 The Stonewall Jackson Female Institute operated from 1868 to 1930 in the former residence of Gov. John B. Floyd next to the Preston home.

 The Barter Theatre, the state theatre of Virginia, was opened in Abingdon in 1933 during the Great Depression.
 It is now the longest-running professional equity theatre in the United States.

 Abingdon is the final stop along the Virginia Creeper Trail, which allows pedestrian, cyclist and equestrian traffic.
 This rail-to-trail conversion is 35 miles long, extending from Whitetop Mountain through Damascus, Virginia, with the trailhead in Abingdon.
 The Historical Society of Washington County, Virginia, located in Abingdon, serves as a regional genealogy center, in addition to being a repository for Washington County history.

 The Abingdon Historic District, Abingdon Bank, Mont Calm, Moonlite Theatre, Dr. William H. Pitts House, White's Mill, and Baker-St. John House are listed on the National Register of Historic Places.